stefan-hoeck/idris2-chem/src/Doc/Tut2.md

 called `Nil` and `(::)`.

 In addition, Idris prevents us from making stupid mistakes.
-The following will not work in the REPL:
+The following will not work at the REPL:

 ```
 > the (Vect 2 Bits8) [1,2,3]
 ...
 ```

-First, have a look at the full type of `the`, and try to figure out what it does and why it is extremly useful.
+First, have a look at the full type and docstring of `the`, and try to figure out what it does and why it is extremly useful.
 Then, appreciate the complex error message we get from running the expression above in the REPL.
 The issue here is that Idris will have several constructors called `Nil` and `(::)` in scope, and will try each of them to satisfy the types.
-None will work, as the length of our vector is wron, so Idris will explain for each constructor what it tried and why id didn't work.
+None will work, as the length of our vector is wrong, so Idris will explain for each constructor what it tried and why id didn't work.

-The following is fine, however:
+The following is fine, however, as the length matches the type:

 ```
 > the (Vect 2 Bits8) [1,2]